Stock control for the environmental management of designated sites

 Sheep are selective grazers and can influence the types of plants present on moorland, particularly when grazing pressure is high.

-Land that is rough grazing is eligible.
+Land that is rough grazing and designated as a SSSI, SAC or SPA is eligible.

 You should not include areas of land covering rocks, scree, water, dense bracken etc. We will check this using the same approach we use to check land for the Basic Payment Scheme.